 Which areas of the yard to work in first

 Even if your yard is small, it might be easiest to plan out and work in zones.
-It might simply be a matter of dividing your yard into back, front or side or you might be more specific like “yard near the back stairs” or “area next to front door.”
-You might not be able to afford redoing your whole yard – many homeowners work on their yards for decades.
+It might simply be a matter of dividing your yard into back, front or side or you might be more specific like “yard near the back stairs” or “area next to the front door.”
+You might not be able to afford to redo your whole yard – many homeowners work on their yards for decades.
 Long ago an expert advised me to simply start with the areas closest to the house, like the areas right in front of your windows.
 These are the areas you tend to notice all the time.
 Once you’ve planned out those regions, start moving outward to the areas you use or look at the most.

 Keep a record of what you’re planting